Sillen00/React-Testing-Library-Mocktail-To-Drink/README.md

 - **HTML**: Structure of the web pages.
 - **CSS**: Styling for an appealing user interface.
 - **React**: Handling user interactions and API requests.
+- **Testing-library, jest-dom and react**: Tests making sure the code works as intended..
 - **Drink API**: Fetching drink data including ingredients and instructions.